-What follows, is a new event planning process that encompasses both short-term requirements for the implementation of the event and the long-term objectives that become the legacies of the event (Masterman, 2003a,b; 2004).
-The model put forward here is intended to address the planning process that is required for all scales of event and whilst this text is concerned with the management of sports events it is proposed that this process is universally applicable across the events industry (see Figure 3.1 and Event management 3.1).
+The remainder of this chapter is devoted to explaining the sports event management process, a process that encompasses both short-term requirements for the implementation of the event and the long-term objectives that become the legacies of the event (Masterman, 2003a, 2003b, 2004).
+The model is intended to address the planning process that is required for all scales of event and, while this book is concerned with the management of sports events, it is suggested that this process is universally applicable across the events industry (see Figure 3.1 and Event management 3.1).